jnoorul/train-planner/README.md

 2) Destination where the event is happening

-3) Number of people waiting in each station to participate in the event.
+3) Number of passengers waiting in each station to participate in the event happening at the destination.

 ## Assumption: